 It’s almost 2018, which means that California’s recreational marijuana program will soon go into effect.
 However, recreational users cannot legally purchase marijuana yet, especially from marijuana delivery services.

-Yes, there are marijuana delivery services, and this market is booming in California, but for the next month at least, they only serve medical patients.
-For them, there’s no need to venture out to a dispensary because they can just place an order online and receive the medicine straight to their door.
+Yes, there are marijuana delivery services, and this market is booming in California, but for the next month at least, they only serve medical cardholders.
+For them, there’s no need to venture out to a dispensary because they can just place an order online and receive the product straight to their door.
 Who wouldn’t want to take advantage of this opportunity?

 Read on to find out more details about these delivery services and when recreational marijuana delivery services could become available.